 projects

-Some recent (on-going) projects in no particular order.
+Some recent (both on-going and no longer active) projects in no particular order.

 research I contributed to